 For full usage information on Scream!, please refer to the on-line Güralp manual MAN-SWA-0001.

-In Scream!'s Network Control window, add a UDP or TCP Server using the address reported under "LAN Address" in Discovery's main window (as described in section Error!
-Reference source not found.on page Error!
-Bookmark not defined.).
+In Scream!'s Network Control window, add a UDP or TCP Server using the address reported under "LAN Address" in Discovery's main window (as described in section 3.3 on page 12).